CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Experiments

 \PAR{Frame Sampling.} Most open-source VideoLMs with a 32K token window sample $64$ frames per video, regardless of length~\cite{liu2024oryx,zhang2024videoinstructiontuningsynthetic}.
-As a result, unlike proprietary models, they cannot process videos at $1$ FPS for videos longer than $64$ seconds.
-Our framework, however, enables 1 FPS sampling (counting both I- and P- frames) for longer videos, by adjusting the number of keyframes per GOP.
-This allows the token budget to better scale with video duration, matching the natural growth of information content.
-In our experiments, for fair comparison, we sample frames at $1$ FPS up to $64$ GOPs unless otherwise specified.
-For videos longer than $64$ GOPs ($512$s), we first perform uniform GOP sampling, and then encode only the I-/P-frames that are part of these sampled GOPs.
+As a result, unlike proprietary models, they cannot process videos at $1$~FPS for videos longer than $64$s.
+Our framework decouples frame rate from token budget: we sample at $1$~FPS (counting both I- and P-frames), with the number of keyframes per GOP controlling the token cost rather than the temporal coverage.
+Concretely, each GOP contributes one I-frame ($M$ tokens) plus up to seven P-frames ($N=8$ tokens each), so the per-GOP cost ranges from $M + 7N$ (1 keyframe) to $4M + 4N$ (4 keyframes) depending on configuration.
+This allows the token budget to scale naturally with video duration.
+In our experiments, for fair comparison, we sample at $1$ FPS up to $64$ GOPs.
+For videos longer than $64$ GOPs ($= 512$s), we perform uniform GOP sampling and encode only I-/P-frames within each sampled GOP.